Mix Masterclass with Marta Salogni

 Oh yes, I’ve learned to do both.
 The pace of turnaround for mixes is becoming so fast, it doesn’t allow much space for analogue mixing.
 I mix in the box because I work on multiple projects at the same time, and I have to switch between projects very quickly.
 Unfortunately, sometimes it’s best to stick to digital not just because of time constraints, but also budget constraints.

-Mixing in analogue requires a studio, with a good a good desk.
+Mixing in analogue requires a studio, with a good desk.
 I’ll mix on an SSL or on a Neve.
 Those cost a minimum of £500 per day, and on top of that, I need an assistant to help me with the recalls.
 It’s quite expensive.

 women in audio